sanuzthapa/Live-Cricket-Scorer-APPs-with-GoogleSheets/README.md

 ## 🎬 9.
 Video Demo

-A **step-by-step video tutorial** will be added to demonstrate the full process of setting up and deploying this system.
-Stay tuned!
+A complete video of the working project can be found here (via a recorded match from YouTube).

 ---